Population Characteristics

 Population of Montmartre by Ethnicity and Origin

-Other ethnicities and origins in Newfoundland and Labrador include Polish, Irish, Scottish, Caucasian (White), and Belgian.
+Other ethnicities and origins in Montmartre include Polish, Irish, Scottish, Caucasian (White), and Belgian.

 | Ethnicity and Origin | Male | Female | Percentage in Population |